2tuu/Ava/docs/privacy.md

 # What Data is Stored Permanently
+In short, no data is stored *forever*.
+Some data can be deleted by the users, other things, like profiles can be reset and made empty by a user.
+But regardless of whether or not the user themselves can delete it from the bot's database, it can be deleted entirely at the request of an admin.

 ## Profiles
 Kit allows for the creation and storage of a customizeable user profile.
 This profile is visible to all users, but can only be modified by the user who created it.